 What does it mean to be an admissions blogger?

-Admissions officers can write about holistic admissions authentically, but we can’t write about what it’s like to live in Conner 2, or plan stuff for REX, or UROP, or decide how to pick your classes, or a really cool new thing you learned today in class, and so forth.
-MIT works by giving people high standards and great autonomy; the blogs are a specific example of this general case.
-The mission of the blogs is to allow our bloggers to communicate what being a student at MIT is like.
-You should interpret this mandate expansively.
+MIT students are the Institute’s best ambassadors.
+Admissions officers can explain complicated processes and provide words of wisdom, but we can’t write about what it’s like to live on Conner 2, or plan REX, or UROP, or decide how to pick your classes, or a really cool new thing you learned today in class, and so forth.

-If this sounds like something you might like to do, then head on over to Slideroom and fill out the blogger application, due July 31.
+If this sounds like something you might like to do, then head on over to Slideroom and fill out the blogger application.
 If anything isn’t clear, let me know in the comments or via email!